 The Vista v2 has no-flat rubber tires that are beefier than those of the full-size competition.
 These tires are paired with larger wheels and new suspension to make for relatively good maneuverability in most situations.

 This stroller pushes and turns on paved surfaces without a hiccup.
 It is bigger than some of the competition, but it still manages smaller spaces fairly well, though not as well as 3-wheel designs found on the joggers.
 It traverses bumps and flooring changes with ease.

 The handlebar on the Vista has a telescoping adjustment that moves smoothly and has no wiggle or flex.
-This feature is especially useful for parents who vary significantly in height and can help reduce fatigue from pushing and makes the stroller easier to push and turn.
+This feature is convenient for parents who vary significantly in height, helps reduce fatigue from pushing, and makes the stroller easier to push and turn.